 When we see Christmas scenes of Jesus’ birth, we observe a family of three: Mary, Joseph, and the infant in swaddling clothes.
 They appear like a nuclear family in the 21st century where mom and dad work and junior goes to daycare.
-Jesus was born first, but he wasn’t an only child.

 Can you find hope in the story of Christ as child?
 In Jesus’ family?
-Or in your family as a mirror of His in its less-than-perfectness?
+Or in your family as a mirror of his in its less-than-perfectness?

 God, celebrating Christmas with family can be challenging at times, yet even in this experience may I find hope for myself, and bring encouragement to siblings and parents alike.
 Amen.